 If you already have a camera and a tripod, this project is a no-brainer.
 It’s light on your wallet and takes up next to no space in your bag.
 Most of the technique is simple too, though you might need to practice creating the energy balls.

 After our first few attempts we found the trickiest part wasn't taking the photo itself, but getting the spin just right to form a perfect sphere.
 The important thing is to choose a point on level ground to spin your lights over.
 As you move around that spot, the circles of light you’re making will be at slightly different angles to the camera with each step, and all these circles are what creates a ball of light in the final image.

 To capture the movement of the light, you’ll need to use a long exposure, and that requires a tripod.
 The only thing moving should be you and the lights.

 You don’t have to buy expensive lights, but they need to be sturdy enough to survive the spinning process, and portable enough to take on location.

-If your surface is uneven you’ll get an uneven ball of light in your photograph, and unless this is the look you’re going for it spoils the overall effect.
+If your surface is uneven you’ll get an uneven ball of light in your photograph, which spoils the overall effect.
+So, only do this if this is the effect you actually want.